Why, How, And When To Get An Eagle County Pet License

 - Setting up new dog parks and maintaining the ones that are already there.

-- Animal management staff will make sure that lost pets are returned to owners.
+- Animal management staff who will make sure that lost pets are returned to owners.

 - Booklets and fact sheets will help people understand their pets better.